SAILING DESTINATIONS FROM LA SPEZIA

 Cinque Terre, Italian Riviera and French Riviera

-Sailing on the Italian Riviera is suggested for one week charters.
+Sailing on the Italian Riviera is recommended for one week charters.

-Sailing on the French riviera is suggested for two week charters.
+Sailing on the French riviera is recommended for two week charters.

-The beautiful island of Corsica is only 70 nautical miles away from La Spezia.
-This means that departing at 7:30 pm you will be at the northern tip of Corsica at 8 am.
+Another interesting sailing destination is the beautiful island of Corsica – only 70 nautical miles away from La Spezia.
+Sailing away from La Spezia in the evening you will be at the northern tip of Corsica early next morning!

-The most interesting part of Corsica is the western coastline which offers a stunning nature with grottos, impressive rock formations and some amazing beaches.
-The crystal clear sea and good wind conditions has made Corsica one of the most appreciated sailing destinations.
+The most interesting part of Corsica is the western coastline which offers a stunning nature and crystal clear water.
+Here you can sail between grottos, impressive rock formations and wide stretched beaches.

-Interesting places to sail to on the north western part are Centuri, Saint Florent, Calvì and Girolata which is in the middle of the breathtaking nature reserve of Scandola.
+Interesting places to sail to on the north western part are Centuri, Saint Florent, Calvì and Girolata.
+The latter is situated in the middle of the breathtaking nature reserve of Scandola.

-Going further south we suggest a night in Napoleon’s native town Ajaccio, and stops in the many beautiful bays between Propriano and the amazing town of Bonifacio.
+Going further south the coast offers many beautiful nature bays between Propriano and Bonifacio.

-Sailing in Corsica is suggested for one or two week charters.
+Sailing in Corsica is recommended for one or two week charters.

-La Spezia is situated right on the border to Tuscany.
-The Tuscan coast is characterized by wide streched beaches and towns like Forte dei Marmi and Viareggio.
+La Spezia is situated on the border to Tuscany.
+The northern part of Tuscany’s coast is characterized by wide streched beaches and famous coast towns like Forte dei Marmi and Viareggio.

-The first island of the Tuscan archipelago, the tiny Gorgona, is situated only 40 nautical miles south of La Spezia.
-About 20 miles further south you will reach the island of Capraia, which is a very popular sailing destination with a cute village to go ashore to.
+The nearest sailing destination from La Spezia in the Tuscan archipelago is Gorgona.
+This tiny island is situated only 40 nautical miles south of La Spezia.
+Another 20 nautical miles further south you will reach the island of Capraia.
+This is a popular sailing destination from La Spezia – go ashore and explore the village.

 Next stop is the island of Elba, a great sailing destination with a lot of beautiful bays to anchor up in and several cute villages around the coast.

-The Tuscan archipelago is reccomended for one or two week charters.
+The Tuscan archipelago is recommended for one or two week charters.

 The island of Sardinia is an option if you want to extend your Corsica sail by another week or two.
-We would suggest that you spend at least the first 4-5 days of sailing going down the amazing western coast of Corsica which should absolutely not be missed out.
+We suggest that you spend at least the first 4-5 days of sailing down the beautiful western coast of Corsica.

-While you are here you should definitely sail to Bonifacio on Corsica’s southern tip.
+One of the popular sailing destinations here is Bonifacio on Corsica’s southern tip.
 However the harbor of Bonifacio is extremely busy in high season and to get a place it could be a good idea to try to book a berth in advance or to arrive in the morning or early in the afternoon.